Best US Stocks in the UK to Watch

 Researching individual stocks and shares is a long and drawn-out process.
 You need to have a firm understanding of financial fundamentals – such as being able to read balance sheets and earnings reports.
 You also need to be kept abreast of relevant financial news surrounding the company itself, as well as wider economic announcements such as interest rates.

-In other words, through a single trade, you can buy hundreds of the best American stocks – subsequently allowing you to diversify and invest in a passive manner.
-This means there is no need to perform any research in finding the best US stocks of 2021.
-While there are heaps of ETFs that track US stocks, the best option on the table is likely that of the S&P 500 index.
+In other words, through a single trade, you can buy hundreds of American stocks – subsequently allowing you to diversify and invest in a passive manner.
+This means there is no need to perform any research in finding US stocks.
+While there are heaps of ETFs that track US stocks, one option on the table is likely that of the S&P 500 index.

 Focus on Specific Sectors

-Although ETFs are the best option for newbies, some of you might enjoy the thrill of picking and choosing stocks on a DIY basis.
+Although ETFs are an option for some traders, some might enjoy choosing stocks on a DIY basis.
 If so, the first port of call is to think about which sectors you are interested in.
 This is especially important in the current economic climate of COV-19, as certain sectors are performing a lot better than others.

 For example, stocks involved in the airline and hospitality space are facing tough times at present – with some more than 50% down in 2020.
 On the flip side, if these stocks do eventually recover back to pre-pandemic levels, you stand the chance to make a purchase at a discount.